zonemaster/zonemaster-backend/docs/installation.md

 ## Configuration

 The Zonemaster::WebBackend module installs a number of configuration files in a shared data directory.
-This section refers to the shared data directory as the current directory, so locate it and go there:
+This section refers to the shared data directory as the current directory, so locate it and go there like this:

 ```sh
 cd `perl -MFile::ShareDir -le 'print File::ShareDir::dist_dir("Zonemaster-WebBackend")'`